Elvis-aws/Dev-Assoc-AWS/2-DATABASE SERVICES/DynamoDB/DynamoDB-Autoscaling.md

 - When the workload decreases, Application Auto Scaling decreases the throughput so that you don't pay for unused provisioned capacity
 # Enable auto scaling
-- If you use the AWS Management Console to create a table or a global secondary index, DynamoDB auto scaling is enabled by default
+- If you use the AWS Management Console to create a table or a global secondary index, DynamoDB auto-scaling is enabled by default
 - When you delete a table or global table replica then any associated scalable targets, scaling polices, or CloudWatch alarms are not automatically deleted with it